martinra/facileLLM.nvim/README.md

 * Implementation of the OpenAI API and in particular ChatGPT in its various versions.

 * Implementation of the Replicate API.
-Ready access to Mixtral 8x7B Instruct, and the possibility to connect to any open LLM model by only providing prompt encoding.
+Ready access to LLama3 70B Instruct, Mixtral 8x7B Instruct, and the possibility to connect to any open LLM model by only providing prompt encoding.

 ## Alternatives